tynopet/homework/homework-74/sb_page_42.md

     I'm going to be forty next month, so I'm having a big party.
 Lots of people are coming that I don't see very often, so I'm really looking forward to it.
 I'm organising a band, and lots of delicious food and drink, so everyone will have a good time.

 3.
-    1. I might live in a foreign country in the long time
+    1. I might live in a foreign country in the long term
     2. I hope be retired in twenty years' time
     3. I will finish this course in a month or two
     4. I hope to write my autobiography a long time from now
     5. I want to buy a new car in the near future
-    6. I'm going to travelling next year
+    6. I'm going to go travelling next year

 4.
     1. Man will not fly for fifty years